Uniform-in-time propagation of chaos for Consensus-Based Optimization

 There is also a large body of works on mean-field limits (mostly non-uniform in time) in the presence of irregular or even singular interactions.
 Some of these works extend the classical synchronous coupling approach to more singular interactions \cite{MR2860672}, see also \cite[Section 3.1.2]{ReviewChaintronII} for other works.
 Let us also mention the modulated energy approach~\cite{MR4158670, MR4462479, MR4564418}, as well as results proved through an entropy-based approach by D. Lacker, P. E. Jabin, Z. Wang and others~\cite{10.1214/18-ECP150,jabir2019rate,MR3858403,MR4632269,MR4658923}, which were extended to the uniform-in-time setting in ~\cite{guillin2024uniform}.
 For a thorough review of methods and applications of propagation of chaos, we refer the reader to the review papers~\cite{ReviewChaintronI,ReviewChaintronII}.

-In general, given a finite-time propagation of chaos estimate, a simple approach to prove a uniform-in-time propagation of chaos estimate consists of combining the finite-time estimate together with a uniform-in-time stability estimate for the interacting particle system, as well as an appropriate moment decay estimate for the mean-field equation.
+Given a finite-time propagation of chaos estimate, a general approach to proving uniform-in-time propagation of chaos consists of combining the finite-time estimate with an exponential contractivity estimate for the mean-field system.
 A recent work~\cite{schuh2024conditionsuniformtimeconvergence} provides a unifying framework for this strategy, with applications not only to propagation of chaos, but also to averaging of fast/slow multiscale systems and time discretization of SDEs through numerical approximation.
 We also refer to \cite{gerber2025uniformintimepropagationchaoscuckersmale}, where a similar strategy is deployed to prove uniform-in-time propagation of chaos for the Cucker--Smale model.